ulricharmel/margin/README.rst

 |Python Versions|
 |Project License|

-A machine learning script for classiy good and bad roads.
+A machine learning model to classify states of roads.
 This is mainly for studying purposes.
 Nothing softiscated happening here

 =======